-DOYON PRIVATE PLACEMENT
+PRIVATE PLACEMENT

-On April 17, 2020, the Company closed a private placement issuance of 10,473,000 units a \$0.20 per unit for aggregate gross proceeds of \$2,094,600 to Doyon, Limited ("Doyon") (the "Doyon Private Placement").
-Each unit was comprised of one common share and one-half common share purchase warrant (each whole warrant, a "Doyon Warrant").
-Each Doyon Warrant has an exercise price of \$0.40 and expire April 17, 2022.
+On April 17, 2020, the Company closed a private placement issuance of 10,473,000 units a \$0.20 per unit for aggregate gross proceeds of \$2,094,600 to Doyon, Limited ("Doyon").
+Each unit was comprised of one common share and one-half common share purchase warrant (each whole warrant, a "Warrant").
+Each Warrant has an exercise price of \$0.40 and expire April 17, 2022.
+As a result of this financing, Doyon owns 16.1% of Tectonic's current issued and outstanding common shares.

-Doyon has agreed not to exercise any Doyon Warrants if as a result of such exercise it causes Doyon to hold greater than 19.99% of the total outstanding common shares of Tectonic, unless and until the shareholders of Tectonic have passed a resolution approving such exercise of the Doyon Warrants in accordance with the applicable rules and policies of the TSXV.
+Doyon has agreed not to exercise any Warrants if as a result of such exercise it causes Doyon to hold greater than 19.99% of the total outstanding common shares of Tectonic, unless and until the shareholders of Tectonic have passed a resolution approving such exercise of the Warrants in accordance with the applicable rules and policies of the TSXV.

-The Doyon Warrants are subject to an acceleration clause whereby if the volume-weighted average trading price of Tectonic's common shares on the TSXV is \$0.56 or greater for a period of ten consecutive trading days, the Company has the right to accelerate the expiry date of the Doyon Warrants to 30 days from the date of issuance of a news release announcing the accelerated exercise period (the "Acceleration Clause")
+The Warrants are subject to an acceleration clause whereby if the volume-weighted average trading price of Tectonic's common shares on the TSXV is \$0.56 or greater for a period of ten consecutive trading days, the Company has the right to accelerate the expiry date of the Warrants to 30 days from the date of issuance of a news release announcing the accelerated exercise period.

 Doyon was granted a pre-emptive right to maintain its pro-rata interest for as long as Doyon owns more than 10% of the common shares of Tectonic, calculated on a partially diluted basis.
-As of date of this report, Doyon owns approximately 16.5% of the common shares of Tectonic, on a partially diluted basis.

-Proceeds from the Doyon Private Placement are expected to be used for general working capital.
+Proceeds from the financing are expected to be used for general working capital.